RichardHightower/docgen/src/main/templates/classes/system.md

   * Label relationships as aggregation, association, composition, etc.

 * Then generate an example with
-  * Company, Building, Department, Employee, Vendor, Desk, Laptop
+  * Company, Building, Skyscraper, Warehouse, Factory, Department, Employee, Vendor, Desk, Laptop
-  * starting with Mermaid.
+  * Starting with Mermaid then Java.
   * Get all the cardinalities and relationships correct.
   * Label relationships as aggregation, association, composition, etc.